Integral p-adic cohomology theories for open and singular varieties: Construction under assumption of resolution of singularities

 When $\mathcal{E}$ is of rank $1$, we have ${\mathbb{P}}({\mathcal{E}}) \cong X$, $\co_{\mathbb{P}(\mathcal{E})}(1) \cong {\mathcal{E}}$ and so the definition of $c_1^A$ for such $\mathcal{E}$ is compatible with the one defined in the beginning.
 In particular, our Chern classes satisfy the normalisation.
 Also, the functoriality of our Chern classes follows from that for the first Chern classes and the functoriality of the formation of the projective bundle.

 We prove that our Chern classes satisfy the Whitney sum formula.
-Note that we have the following two splitting principles (cf. \cite[Expos\'e XVI, 1.4, 1.5]{ILO_2014}): \begin{enumerate} \item[(A)] For a locally free $\co_X$-module $\mathcal{E}$ of finite rank on $X$, the pullback of $\mathcal{E}$ to the flag bundle ${\rm Fl}({\mathcal{E}}) \to X$ is by definition an iterated extension of locally free $\co_X$-modules of rank $1$, and we have the injection of cohomologies
+Note that we have the following two splitting principles (cf. \cite[Expos\'e XVI, 1.4, 1.5]{ILO_2014}): \begin{enumerate} \item[(A)] For a locally free $\co_X$-module $\mathcal{E}$ of finite rank on $X$, the pullback of $\mathcal{E}$ to the flag bundle ${\rm Fl}({\mathcal{E}}) \to X$ is by definition an iterated extension of locally free $\co_X$-modules of rank $1$, and we have injections